-25. Boxing Day — United Kingdom, Canada, Hong Kong, South Africa
+25. Boxing Day — United Kingdom, Canada, Hong Kong and South Africa

-The celebration of Boxing Day in the United Kingdom and many former British colonies goes back to Victorian times when churches would put out charity boxes for donations.
-It was also the day after Christmas when servants could take the day for their own observances.
+The celebration of Boxing Day in the United Kingdom and many former British colonies goes back to Victorian times, when churches put out charity boxes for donations.
+It was the day after Christmas, when servants could take the day off for their own holiday observances.
 The day is still celebrated every Dec.
 26, unless Christmas falls on a weekend.
 If that’s the case, the following Monday is the official observance.
-On Boxing Day, shoppers snap up bargains, as do Americans on the day after Thanksgiving.
+On Boxing Day, shoppers snap up bargains, as Americans do on the day after Thanksgiving.